Amishakumari544/Web-Dev-Helper/README.md

 # Blogs

-:wave: Hi!
-I have been reading a lots of blogs.
-I learnt and understood a lot just by reading them and I feel like these should be read by everyone.
+:wave: Hi! faced lot of difficulty to find helpful stuffs.
+So I Created this that will be helpful for everyone.
+I feel like these should be read by everyone.
 So everytime I come across something interesting and helpful, I am gonna add it here.
 ### :bookmark_tabs: Interview tips and resume

   - [How to write great resume for software engineers ](https://www.freecodecamp.org/news/how-to-write-a-great-resume-for-software-engineers-75d514dd8322/)